 - Weight: 220 g

 The AKG D7S reference dynamic vocal microphone creates the refined and open sound of a condenser capsule with the highly effective resonance of a dynamic microphone.
 The patented dual-layer Varimotion diaphragm can vibrate unhindered, which leads to a very crisp and clear sound.

 The distinctive laminated materials damp excessive resonance peaks within the frequency response, which together with the tight, super-cardioid polar pattern allows the D7’s excellent high gain before feedback.
 This microphone consists of an on/off switch.

 Its mechano-pneumatic capsule suspension and a built-in high-pass filter successfully eradicate dealing with noise.
-A precision steel dust filter gives a constant safety for the diaphragm, making certain an extra-long life.
+A precision steel dust filter gives constant safety for the diaphragm, making certain an extra-long life.

 - Sensitivity: 156 dB max.
 SPL